vishvAsa/vedAH_Rk/shAkalam/saMhitA/sarvASh_TIkAH/08/060/20_mA_no.md

 [=Pūṣan].
 Keep thirst and hunger away, far beyond the pasture-lands; o Agni,
 keep away those who deploy demonic power.
+꣡</details>

+<details><summary>+Jamison Brereton Notes</summary>

+The voc. āghṛṇīvaso is taken lit. by Geldner and Renou (‘Glutreicher’ and ‘riche en ardeur-de-feu’ respectively).
+But ā́ghr̥ṇi- is an epithet exclusively of Pūṣan, and it is highly unlikely that it would be used only here, in this awkward compound, without that reference.
+So it must mean ‘who has the goods of Pūṣan’ -- presumably the cows and other domestic stuff that are appropriate to this last pragātha.
 </details>

 <details><summary>+Griffith</summary>